bsolomon1124/misc/azure/azure_notes.md

 ### Other cost management tools

-**Azure Advisor**: a free service built into Azure that provides recommendations on high availability, security, performance, and cost.
+**Azure Advisor**: a free service built into Azure that provides recommendations.

 Advisor makes cost recommendations in the following areas:

 1. Reduce costs by eliminating unprovisioned Azure ExpressRoute circuits
 1. Buy reserved instances to save money over pay-as-you-go
-1. Right-size or shutdown underutilized virtual machines
+1. Right-size or shutdown underutilized virtual machines; detect App Service instances where CPU/memory usage are high
+1. Detect threats and vulnerabilities

 **Azure Cost Management**: a free, built-in Azure tool for gaining greater insights into where your cloud money is going.